-4 Reasons Why Calorie Deficit Diets Fail
+Reasons Calorie Deficit Diets Fail

 You Lose Muscle

 Adapted from Friedlander, et al.

-As a result, participants lost an average of 8.4 pounds in just 21 days.
+As a result of the diet, participants lost an average of 8.4 pounds in 21 days.
 Sounds great, right?

 Your Metabolism Slows Down

-Like tossing gold out your car window to get better gas mileage.
-You go further on less fuel, but you lose a valuable resource.
+Like tossing gold out your car window to get better gas mileage… you go further on less fuel, but you lose a valuable resource.

 Adapted from Friedlander, et al.